 Skip to content

-Notes on spinor helicity formalism
+Spinor helicity formalism

 We set up the conventions of spinor helicity formalism in a signature-independent way.